Such is the case today with Neamen Lyles, the young saxophonist whose second album now makes its way into the marketplace of musical idea.

 But, there’s more to know, more than meets the eye or the ear.
 Neamen is more than a sax performer, more than a musical artist of considerable achievement, more than a dynamic, at times inspiring, performer on stage.

 Neamen Lyles’ roots are firmly planted in the Southwest.
-An Arizona native, he honed his musical chops through high school in Phoenix, then burnished them in Tucson for four more years, earning a Jazz Studies degree at the highly-regarded University of Arizona Fred Fox School of Music.
+A Native New Yorker, he moved to Arizona and honed his musical chops through high school in Phoenix.
+Lyles then burnished them in Tucson for four more years, earning a Jazz Studies degree at the highly-regarded University of Arizona Fred Fox School of Music.
 Along the way regional, national and international touring with U of A ensembles, and opportunities to share the stage with a Who’s Who of American jazz greats, added more polish.

 Those years in academia came about organically, an entirely natural path for a guy who has long known what he wanted and a strong sense of how to get there.
 “My interest in the saxophone began when I first heard a David Sanborn tune on the radio – at about age 12, no less – and I knew right then and there that making music on this instrument was for me.”